 Investing in real estate and in particular, owning rental properties, is a great way to build multiple streams of passive income.
 However, inherent in every real estate investment is the element of risk.
 If anyone tries to paint a different picture, avoid investing with that person.
-In fact, risk is present in every type of investment and typically the higher it is, the higher the potential gain.
+In fact, the risk is present in every type of investment, and typically the higher it is, the higher the potential gain.

 While you can never predict how an investment will play out, you can at least attempt to identify risks beforehand and do what you can to try to mitigate their impact.